Travis Kelce Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 Recent Performances

-- Against the Cowboys in Week 11, Kelce was targeted eight times and racked up 74 yards on five receptions.
+- Against the Cowboys in Week 11, Kelce was targeted eight times and totaled 74 yards on five receptions.

 Kelce's Kansas City Teammates